Number:

 (5) Military Credit for Prior Learning

-SBCCC 800.6 states that “At minimum, colleges shall award Credit for Prior Learning based on military education and training consistent with the standards adopted by the appropriate Military Prior Learning Academic Panel.”
+SBCCC 800.6 states “At minimum, colleges shall award Credit for Prior Learning based on military education and training consistent with the standards adopted by the appropriate Military Prior Learning Academic Panel.”
 Additionally, the SBCCC notes that “A college may award Credit for Prior Learning for military training and education related to occupations and/or courses for which standards have not been established by an approved Military Prior Learning Academic Panel consistent with its local Credit for Prior Learning policy pursuant to the following:

 • Air Force: Community College of the Air Force transcripts are evaluated by the college registrar or designated college official as a traditional college transcript.